General Terms and Conditions

 If you have requested that the services commence during the withdrawal period, you shall pay us an appropriate amount corresponding to the proportion of services already provided up to the point in time at which you notify us of the exercise of the right of withdrawal under this contract, in comparison to the total scope of services provided for in the contract.

-19 Damages and Contractual Penalties
+19 Compensation and Contractual Penalties

 20 Severability Clause, Place of Jurisdiction, and Place of Performance